AmirRiahi2008/AmirRiahi2008/README.md

 ## 📖 About Me

-I am Amir, a front-end developer with experience in web development 👨‍💻
+Hi there 🖐🏼
+I'm Amirreza, a web developer.
-I was born in Iran and I'm 17 years old.
-I started programming about 3 years ago and I'm striving to reach the level I desire (I'm sure you can guess 😜).
+I was born in 2008 and started programming in 2022.

-I am passionate about learning and improving my skills in the world of web development and creating engaging user experiences.
-I look forward to working with you on various projects and facing exciting challenges!
+Currently, I work in the web development field and have a strong passion for debugging and solving complex challenges with new technologies.
+My goal is to become Number 1 in my field and achieve the position of Full Stack Developer.
+I'm also interested in collaborating with your project or company 😉👨🏼‍💻

 You can follow me on [Linkedin](https://www.linkedin.com/in/Amir-reza-Riahi)